Martin Feldstein: Early life and education

 Feldstein was born in New York City to a Jewish family and graduated from South Side High School in Rockville Centre, New York.
-He completed his undergraduate education at Harvard University (AB, summa cum laude, 1961), where he was affiliated with Adams House, and then attended Nuffield College, Oxford (B.Litt., 1963; M.A., 1964; D.Phil., 1967).
-He was a Research Fellow there from 1964 to 1965, an Official Fellow from 1965 to 1967 and was later an Honorary Fellow of the College.
+He completed his undergraduate education at Harvard University (BA, summa cum laude, 1961), where he was affiliated with Adams House, and then attended Nuffield College, Oxford (B.Litt., 1963, which was promoted by tradition to an honorary M.A. in 1963; D.Phil., 1967).
+He was a Research Fellow there from 1964 to 1965, an Official Fellow from 1965 to 1967, and was later an Honorary Fellow of the college.

 Career

 In 1977, he received the John Bates Clark Medal of the American Economic Association, a prize which was awarded every two years until 2010 when it began to be awarded yearly.
 It is awarded to the economist under the age of 40 who is judged to have made the greatest contribution to economic science.
 That same year, he was elected to the American Academy of Arts and Sciences.
 In 1989, he was elected to the American Philosophical Society.
 He was among the ten most influential economists in the world, according to IDEAS/RePEc.
 He was the author of more than 300 research articles in economics and made contributions to health economics, international economics, and the economics of national security.
 However, he was known primarily for his greater contributions to macroeconomics, public finance and social insurance.
 Pioneering much of the research on the working mechanism and sustainability of public pension systems, he advanced the current understanding of the effects of social insurance.
-Feldstein was an avid advocate of Social Security reform and was a main driving force behind former President George W. Bush's initiative of partial privatization of the Social Security system.
+Feldstein was an avid advocate of Social Security reform and was a main driving force behind former president George W. Bush's initiative of partial privatization of the Social Security system.
 Aside from his contributions to the field of public sector economics, he also authored other important macroeconomics papers.
 One of his more well-known papers in this field was his investigation with Charles Horioka of investment behavior in various countries.
 He and Horioka found that in the long run, capital tends to stay in its home country — that is to say, a nation's savings is used to fund its investment opportunities.
 This has since been known as the "Feldstein–Horioka puzzle."

 In 1997, writing about the upcoming European monetary union and the euro, Feldstein warned that the "adverse economic effects of a single currency on unemployment and inflation would outweigh any gains from facilitating trade and capital flows" and that, while "conceived of as a way of reducing the risk of another intra-European war", it was "more likely to have the opposite effect" and "lead to increased conflicts within Europe and between Europe and the United States."

+In 2003, Feldstein was awarded the Daniel M. Holland Medal in recognition of his contributions to taxation and public finance.